A client comes to you. He asks you to write three ads, a landing page and the About page for his website.

 - website traffic (use a tool like Ubersuggest or SEMrush)

 - number of social media followers (although take this with a grain of salt)

 - any possible funding

-The more specialized you are, the easier it will be to market yourself.
+The more specialized you are, the easier it’ll be to market yourself.
 You’ll face less competition, and clients will be able to find you more easily.
 You’ll also be able to charge more for your services.

 So how do you pick a niche?
 Well, friends, that’s a topic reserved for a whole other blog post.